MAD-SG/generative-ai-start-to-surrender/docs/book/chapter7_diffusion/DiT.md

         return x
 ```

-In transformer models, positional encoding is used to inject information about the position of tokens in a sequence, since the model itself doesn't inherently capture positional information.
+In transformer models, positional encoding is used to inject information about the position of tokens in a sequence, as the model itself doesn't inherently capture positional information.
 A common method is to use sinusoidal functions to generate these encodings.
 The formulas for sine and cosine positional encodings are as follows:

 For a given position \( \text{pos} \) and embedding dimension \( i \):